How to Start a Clothing Boutique

 If you love fashion, have a talent for identifying the best deals and helping people find garments that are flattering and stylish, starting a clothing boutique can help turn your skills and passion into a profitable business.
 Before planning to start a clothing boutique business, take a few minutes to understand what really goes into starting up a clothing boutique, the potential earnings, and how much you may need to get started.

 Clothing boutiques typically cater to high-end and niche markets.
 Unlike the larger retail clothing chains, boutiques are smaller, independently owned stores, or run as an online boutique.
-Boutiques are rarely standalone businesses and are instead commonly found in plazas or even as small stores in smaller malls.
+Boutiques are rarely standalone businesses and are instead commonly found in plazas or small stores in smaller malls.
 While clothing boutiques carry less inventory than larger chains, they can specialize in carefully selected, quality goods and can offer excellent customer service to set themselves apart.
 With boutiques, a unique and desirable shopping experience is key to drawing in customers.

 In 2018, the clothing boutique industry saw a total revenue of $21 billion, according to data from IBIS World.
 That total revenue had declined by 2% over the previous five years.
-However, over that same period of time, the number of boutiques grew by 1.9% to a total of 154,730 businesses in the United States.
-Because boutiques often market to high-end and niche audiences, boutiques’ success largely depends on a healthy, thriving economy where people are making those high-end purchases.
+However, over that same period of time, the number of boutiques grew by 1.9% to 154,730 businesses in the United States.
+Because boutiques often market to high-end and niche audiences, boutiques’ success largely depends on a healthy, thriving economy where people make high-end purchases.

 Clothing boutiques face competition from other retailers.
 Because boutiques are specialized, they rarely face direct competition from big-box retailers.
-Instead, online retailers and online auction sites are more likely to compete with the niche offerings of boutiques.
+Instead, online retailers and online auction sites are more likely to compete with boutiques’ niche offerings.

 When it comes to e-commerce, the high cost of returned merchandise is reshaping the industry.
 Retailers who offer free shipping and free returns can drive sales with these offerings, but smaller retailers have to get creative in finding ways to cover those costs.